leocas91/SQL_Project_Data_Job_Analysis/README.md

 What are the most optimal skills to learn?

 # Tools I used
-For my deep dive into the business analyst job market, I harnessed the power of several key tools:

-- **SQL**: The backbone of my analysis, allowing me to query the database and unearth critical insights.
+- **SQL**: The main tool for my analysis, allowing me to query the database and discover critical insights.
 - **PostgreSQL**: The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code**: My go-to for database management and executing SQL queries.
-- **Git & GitHub**: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub**: Essential for version control and sharing my SQL scripts and analysis.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the business analyst job market.
 Here’s how I approached each question: